How do I view and find the files on my computer?

-To select multiple ones click on the first then let go of the
+File Explorer.
+To select multiple ones click on the first then let go of

-mouse, hold down the Shift key and use the keyboard arrows to highlight them.
-To highlight
+the mouse, hold down the Shift key and use the keyboard arrows to highlight

 Once the files or folders are selected you can delete, move or copy them.

-The Win7 example to the right shows a few files selected - XP used to
+The Win 10 example to the right shows a few files selected.

 How do I copy or move files or folders?

-Do this in Windows Explorer, opening two copies of Explorer if that makes it
+Do this in File Explorer, opening two copies of Explorer if that makes it

+easier.
 The quickest way is to learn the keyboard shortcuts.
-First select the
+First select

-folder(s) or file(s) to copy or move then hold down the Ctrl key.
-Tap C to
+the folder(s) or file(s) to copy or move then hold down the Ctrl key.
+Tap

 Go to where you want to copy or move them to, click once